Dom Telford: Newport County

 On 28 January 2021, Telford joined League Two side Newport County on a permanent 18-month contract.
 He made his Newport debut in the 2–1 defeat against Harrogate Town in League Two on 30 January 2021 as a second-half substitute.
 Telford scored his first goal for Newport in the 1–1 League Two draw against Exeter City on 16 February 2021.

 After an impressive month which saw him score eight goals in just six matches, Telford was awarded the EFL League Two Player of the Month Award for October 2021.
 A further four goals in four matches saw Telford receive the award for a second successive month.
 On 29 January 2022, Telford scored both goals as Newport defeated Barrow 2–1.
 This took his league goals tally to 20 for the season, becoming the first Newport player to hit this target in the top four divisions since John Aldridge in the 1983–84 season.
 In April 2022 Telford and Newport County teammate Finn Azaz were named in the EFL League Two team of the season.
 Telford finished the 2021–22 season as the top scorer in League Two with 25 league goals.
 In June 2022 Telford was named in the PFA Team of the Year.
 Newport offered Telford a contract extension but on 17 June 2022 Telford announced his decision to leave the club.

 Crawley Town

 On 24 June 2022, League Two club Crawley Town announced that Telford would join the club on a three-year contract upon the expiration of his contract at Newport County.
-He made his Crawley debut in their 1-0 away loss to Carlisle United on 30th July 2022.
-He scored his first Crawley goal in their 3-2 win over Stockport County.
+He made his Crawley debut in their 1–0 away loss to Carlisle United on 30 July 2022.
+He scored his first Crawley goal in their 3–2 win over Stockport County.

+Barrow

+On 25 August 2023, Telford signed a two-year deal with EFL League Two side Barrow.

+On 31 January 2025, Telford joined National League side Barnet on loan for the remainder of the season, where he was part of the squad that won the league title.

+Telford was released by Barrow at the end of the 2024-25 season.

+Gateshead

+On 25 July 2025, Telford joined National League side Gateshead on a two-year deal.